 In January, English Hour listeners will hear new music from Alessia Cara, One Republic, Starley, and the Veronicas.

 Larry Souders tells Your New Life Station listeners about fascinating people with stories of fun and faith.
 February will feature classic S & F segments that lean toward the fun side of S & F including kazoos, a car show, the human bottle opener, and the heartwarming story of people who are not handicapped, but handi-capable.

 News to Know

 The English hour features reports about topics of current interest.
 Marcy Bryan reports about entertainment, business, and religious news.
 Kelly Ann Monahan has the latest developments in medicine, science, and computer technology.
 Paul Ladd provides special reports about diverse topics, religious and secular.
 Doug Poling provides commentary on the news from a Christian perspective on Today’s News & the Good News.
-George Penk and Eden McCulloch of New Zealand’s Life FM discuss relevant topics of culture and entertainment.
-And George joins with Nerice Collins to discuss topics related to social media.
-Bob Waliszewski of Focus on the Family provides Plugged-in Movie Review.
-Bob rates the latest movies according to family friendliness.
-This is in addition to Marcy Bryan’s regular movie reviews in her Eye on Entertainment reports, Paul Ladd’s features about faith-based movies, and movie discussions by George and Eden in Culture & Entertainment.
-And Fred Osterman reports about the latest news in the world of radio.
+And Bob Waliszewski of Focus on the Family provides Plugged-in reviews of the latest movies, music, and computer games.

 A Message to Live